microsoft/DeepSpeed/docs/_posts/2020-05-28-fastest-bert-training.md

 sizes without running out-of-memory.

-Looking at distributed training across GPUs, Table 1 shows our end-to-end BERT-Large pretraining time (F1 score of 90.5 for SQUAD) using 16 to 1024 GPUs.
+Looking at distributed training across GPUs, Table 1 shows our end-to-end BERT-Large pre-training time (F1 score of 90.5 for SQUAD) using 16 to 1024 GPUs.
-We complete BERT pretraining in 44 minutes using 1024 V100 GPUs (64 NVIDIA
+We complete BERT pre-training in 44 minutes using 1024 V100 GPUs (64 NVIDIA
 DGX-2 nodes).
 In comparison, the previous SOTA from NVIDIA takes 47 mins using 1472 V100 GPUs.
 DeepSpeed is not only faster but also uses  30% less resources.
 Using the same 1024 GPUS,NVIDIA BERT takes 67 minutes using the same 1024 GPUs